esteinig/achilles/train.md

 * `/data/decoded`: vector of numeric prediction labels, ordered as `data`
 * `/data/reads`: vector of `read_id` of the signal reads used in this dataset, no specific order

-In the training-validation set the data are in `/training/data` and `/validation/data` as well as their label vectors in the corresponding paths.
+In the training-validation set the data are in `/training/data` and `/validation/data` including label vectors in the corresponding paths.

+*Cleaning up after testing*

 You can drop the entire database to remove all traces of the indexed reads: